py5coding/py5book/content/hybrid_programming.md

 7 directories, 2 files
 ```

 The `pom.xml` file is an XML file used by [Maven](https://maven.apache.org/) to build the Jar file.
-Among other things, it links to py5's Jar files.
+Among other things, it links to the required jar files found in your py5 library installation.
 You will need to install [Maven](https://maven.apache.org/) if you don't have it installed already.

 The `Py5Utilities.java` file contains this code: